victorpovar/Seattle_AirBnB/README.md

 # Seattle AirBnB
-Analysis of the Seattle AirBnB data.
+This project is focused on the analysis of the Seattle AirBnB data.

+# Installations
+This analysis was performed with the use of Jupyter Notebook and relies upon the following libraries:
+ - pandas
+ - matplotlib
+ - seaborn
+ - numpy

 # Data
-The data for the analysis was obtained from the Kaggle: https://www.kaggle.com/airbnb/seattle/data
+The data for the analysis was obtained from the Kaggle: https://www.kaggle.com/airbnb/seattle/data, it is stored within the data folder.

+# How to get started
+The analysis is contained within the ``Seattle AirBnB Analysis.ipynb`` Jupyter notebook, the analysis is also exported with the ``Seattle AirBnB Analysis.pdf`` PDF file.